ahmedkamal14/Static-Web-Applications/README.md

 ## Projects 🚀

 ### [Maiz](https://ahmedkamal14.github.io/Maiz/) 🍽️
 A restaurant website for **Maiz**, featuring details about the restaurant’s menu, location, and more.
-Built using **HTML** and **CSS**, it’s designed with responsiveness in mind, making it accessible across all devices.
+It’s designed with responsiveness in mind, making it accessible across all devices.

 - **[Live Preview](https://ahmedkamal14.github.io/Maiz/)**
 - **[Repository](https://github.com/ahmedkamal14/Maiz)**